Asean needs more detailed plan for Myanmar crisis: Malaysia

-SINGAPORE - Malaysia's Foreign Minister Saifuddin Abdullah on Saturday (June 11) said Asean needs a more detailed road map for tackling the Myanmar crisis, suggesting that it sets a time frame and lists the stakeholders in efforts to end the conflict.
+Malaysia's Foreign Minister Saifuddin Abdullah yesterday said Asean needs a more detailed road map for tackling the Myanmar crisis, suggesting that it sets a timeframe and lists the stakeholders in efforts to end the conflict.

 This comes as the regional bloc faces a lack of progress in achieving its five-point consensus that was drawn up a year ago.